cunger/launch/notes/ruby-kernel-panic/exceptions.md

 ```
 * Do not `return` from an `ensure` block, as this will hide the exception.
 Generally, don't suppress exceptions.
 * When an exception occurs, make sure to either leave the object in a consistent state, or to roll it back to its original state.
+* All application and library exceptions should be descendants of `StandardError`.

 ## Default arguments